 Legal impact on supply and production relationships

-This piece examines the impact of COVID-19 from a legal perspective.
 The coronavirus epidemic poses a stress test for cross border trade relationships with China-based companies.
 From a legal perspective, the question inter alia circles around how epidemic-related disruptions of production and supply chains shall be handled appropriately.
 So-called “Force Majeure-clauses”, often being embedded in respective supply agreements, are of particular relevance in this context.
 A thorough analysis of the legal framework being applicable in the respective specific case is strongly advisable.

 The (legal) impact of the coronavirus